LeoWGordon/LeoWGordon.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: An overview of projects I work on or have worked on in the past.
+description: An overview of projects I work on, or have worked on in the past.
 nav: true
 display_categories: [Multivalent Batteries, Lithium Metal Batteries, NMR]
 horizontal: false